 *Excludes severance and ad valorem cost per pound, which for 2014 averaged $2.48 per pound

 The Lost Creek Project is part of the larger Lost Creek Property located in the Great Divide Basin, Wyoming which comprises six projects covering a total of approximately 42,000 acres (16,997 hectares): Lost Creek permit area (“Lost Creek Project”), EN, LC South, LC North, LC East and LC West.
 The uranium deposit at the Lost Creek Project is referred to as the Main Mineral Trend (“MMT”).
 The Company’s East Mineral Trend (the “EMT”) is a second mineral trend of significance.
 It was identified by historic drilling on the lands forming LC East.
 Although geologically similar, it appears to be a separate and independent trend from the MMT.

-Lost Creek currently employs approximately 60 full time employees.
-During production an additional 40 contract workers will be employed on site.
-The Company holds long-term sales contracts with several U.S. based nuclear utility companies, into which Lost Creek will make deliveries beginning in the fourth quarter, 2013.
+Lost Creek currently employs approximately 56 full time employees.
+The Company holds 11 long-term sales contracts with several U.S. based nuclear utility companies, spanning the time frame 2013-2021, and anticipates making additional sales into spot market sales agreements.
 The uranium produced at the Lost Creek Project will ultimately become the fuel that provides clean energy for the nation’s power grid.